 Rising times are always approximate and will vary from kitchen to kitchen.
 Let the dough rise until doubled, no matter how long it takes.

 Get the Recipe: Buttermilk Cheese Bread with Jalapeños

 - 1 Tablespoon butter

 - 1/4 cup finely diced jalapenos, ribs and seeds removed

 - 2 1/4 teaspoons active dry or instant yeast

 - 1 cup buttermilk, well shaken and at room temperature

-- 3 Tbsp. butter, melted then cooled to room temperature
+- 3 Tablespoons butter, melted then cooled to room temperature

 - 1 large egg, lightly beaten

-- 1 tsp. salt (a bit less if you've used salted butter)
+- 1 teaspoon salt, a bit less if you've used salted butter

 - Melt 1 Tbsp. butter in a skillet over medium-low heat.
 Add jalapeno and cook, stirring until just softened, 3-4 minutes.
 Remove from heat and allow to cool.